ixdbelfast/ixdbelfast.github.io/modules/IXD304/IXD304-Deliverables.md

 IXD304 Deliverables
 ===================

 This page is designed to give you a clear breakdown of the deliverables expected for the module.
-There are three deliverables:
+There are two deliverables:

-+ Deliverable 1 - Digital Product (60%)
++ Deliverable 1 - Digital Product and Promotional Website (60%)
-+ Deliverable 2 - Promotional Website (20%)
-+ Deliverable 3 – Research and Discovery (20%)
++ Deliverable 2 – Research, Discovery and Supporting Sketches (40%)

 This module introduces students to the ideas and principles, which underpin creative entrepreneurship, placing a heavy focus on the emerging and rapidly growing field of digital product design.